Public Health Fact Sheet

 What is Botulism?

-Botulism is a severe form of general body paralysis caused by an extremely potent toxin.
-The toxin is produced when a germ called Clostridium botulinum forms spores that germinate under special conditions.
+Botulism is a rare but serious illness caused by a toxin that attacks the body's nerves that causes difficulty breathing, muscle paralysis, and death.
+This dangerous toxin is produced when a germ called Clostridium botulinum forms protective spores that germinate under special conditions.

 How is it spread?

 Foodborne botulism is caused by eating improperly preserved food (usually food canned at home).
 Wound botulism can happen when a tissue wound becomes contaminated with CI.
 Botulinum.
 Infants can become ill with botulism by consuming spores that then live in the intestine and produce toxin.
 Iatrogenic botulism is caused when too much Botulinum Toxin is injected for cosmetic reasons (to reduce wrinkles) or for medical reasons (to treat migraine headaches).